- General Trademark Questions

 Also, sometimes the Trademarks Office makes a mistake and approves a confusingly similar mark.
 If this happens, you will need to oppose.
 And if you miss a short period of time during which oppositions can be filed, then this confusingly similar mark will register and you will need to go to court to stop them.

 The cost of trademark monitoring service is usually around US$250-300 for a year.
-It becomes a valuable FREE bonus if you buy “All In” or “Bells and Whistles” package.

-You can also buy one year of trademark monitoring from us at a discounted rate of $225 per trademark per country.
+You can buy one year of trademark monitoring from us at a discounted rate of $225 per trademark per country.

 To open in a new tab, click: What is trademark monitoring (confusion watch) service?